parsabsh/linux-notes/README.md

 ![pipe](https://user-images.githubusercontent.com/92635013/196032588-5bb357fc-5297-4195-b0fa-3b81696c8cee.png)

-Using pipelines, we can combine multiple commands and make powerful commands to do a lots of things in a single line.
+Using pipelines, we can combine multiple commands and make powerful commands to do a lot of things in a single line.

-The general structure of piplines is like this:
+The general structure of pipelines is like this:

 ```bash
 command1 | command2 | ...
 ```

-As an example, here I introduce a pipline which I often use when I want to find out a specific option of a command:
+As an example, here I introduce a pipeline that I often use when I want to find out a specific option of a command:

 ```bash
 COMMAND --help | grep "what I'm looking for"